IgniteUI/indigo-design-docfx/en/components/grid-paging.md

 # Grid Paging

-Use the Grid Paging Component to inform the user about his current position (on which Grid page the user is currently on) and allow navigation to the previous/next and first/last pages of the Grid content.
+Use Grid Paging to inform the user about his current position (on which Grid page the user is currently on) and allow navigation to the previous/next and first/last pages of the Grid content.
 Position the Grid Paging immediately below the Grid without any gap between the two.
 The Grid Paging is visually identical to the [Ignite UI for Angular Grid Paging Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid_paging.html)

 ## Grid Paging Demo